birchill/10ten-ja-reader/CONTRIBUTING.md

   Instead it's worth working out if there's a different approach that will work well for (nearly) everyone.
 So far we've been pretty successful at doing that.

+- Wrap extended commit messages to 80 characters.
+The first-line summary may be longer.

 # Development

 ## Checking out